The "Fundamental 4" Competencies for Leaders

 If you can identify gaps or weaknesses in your leadership journey, you have the potential to learn, grow, and change.
 With self-awareness, communication, influence, and learning agility as the core of your leadership development, you can be confident that you’re building for new opportunities and the next level of responsibility, because these 4 are core leadership skills needed for everyone and every career stage.

 Our short guidebooks also offer quick insights and specific how-to advice that will help you with developing individual competencies and skills.
-Explore our comprehensive guidebook offerings, with titles on influence, learning agility, communication, and more.
+Explore our comprehensive guidebook offerings, with specific titles on influence, learning agility, communication, and more.